Reusing Previous Computations

 Real browsers don’t use automatic dependency-tracking like ProtectedField (for now at least).
 One reason is performance: ProtectedField adds lots of objects and method calls, and it’s easy to accidentally make performance worse by over-using it.
 It’s also possible to create cascading work by invalidating too many protected fields.
 Finally, most browser engine code bases have a lot of historical code, and it takes a lot of time to refactor them to use new approaches.

-Protecting widths
+Protecting Widths

 Another field that line wrapping depends on is width.
 Let’s convert that to a ProtectedField, using the new read method along the way.
 Like zoom, width is initially set in DocumentLayout: